eledon/Real-vs-Fake-Job-Postings-Prediction/README.md

 ## 🤖 Modeling and Evaluation

+In fraud detection, **recall** is often prioritized over precision or accuracy.
+Identifying as many fake postings as possible is essential to protect users from scams or phishing attempts.
+Therefore, in this project, we focused on **maximizing recall** during model training and evaluation.

 To make the project more representative and robust, we built three models: **Logistic Regression**, **Linear SVM**, and **XGBoost**.
 It is standard practice in data science to evaluate multiple models before making a final selection.
 The choice of models was deliberate:

 - **Logistic Regression** provides a simple, fast, and interpretable baseline.
 It is especially effective with sparse feature matrices like TF-IDF.
 We tuned it using **randomized search** and applied `class_weight="balanced"` to address class imbalance and improve recall — an important metric in fraud detection, as it reflects how many fake postings the model successfully captures.